vzceti/COVID-schools/README.md

 # project1

-UPDATE 11/15: most recent version is util2.R
+UPDATE 11/15: most recent version is util2.R, input.R, and data2 files

 To adapt to your machine: set path for inputdata file, make sure you have the required packages, and ignore the warning messages